 Take your Frog Tape (mucho better than regular painters tape) and run a vertical line right down the center of your curved corner.
 What this does is it creates the ‘illusion of a 90-degree sharp angle’.
 Of course, your corner is still rounded, but when you look at it from 4′ away it looks more like a standard corner and you also reduce the risk of having a ‘stripe’ of another colour in your primary or secondary space.

 I am not a pro-painter, but a ‘pretty darned good one’ and this is almost always what I do with my rounded corners.

 Tip #3 Follow Your Shadow

 And try to step on it…

-Now this person did NOT follow the shadows and you can see that they actually created quite a distinct ‘3 colour palette’ as the gray paint colour turns lighter when the natural light hits it.
-Now this can be hard to avoid to a degree, however with the type of contrast that is shown, they would have been better off doing one of the following:
+The person above did NOT follow the shadows and you can see that they actually created quite a distinct ‘3 colour palette’ as the gray paint colour turns lighter when the natural light hits it.
+This can be hard to avoid to a degree, however with the type of contrast that is shown, they would have been better off doing one of the following:

 - Taking the cream colour around the corner as the highlighted corner would have made more sense in the lighter colour